parno/autobid/README.md

     member's status will be reset, and the script will attempt to fetch publications again.

+    Suggestion: Before ingesting `pc-info.csv` purge any weird Unicode characters you encounter.
+They create annoying issues with various command-line utilities, so life is easier without them.
+Making `fetch.py` do this automatically is future work.

 2. Analyze the PC publications:

     `./analysis.py --cache pc.dat`